I have a confession to make.

 What I love about asian dishes is how easy they are to make and how they stay good for several days!
 This healthy take on sesame chicken is lighter on the brown sugar and honey but still heavy with flavor.
 I wish it had some veggies tossed in, but get creative and add them yourselves!
 Red bell pepper, snap peas, and broccoli would be great to add.

-Beef: 10 Easy Meal Prep Recipes That Will Save You Money
+Beef: 10 Easy and Cheap Meal Prep Recipes That Will Save You Money

 If you’re trying to save money on food and have never been to BudgetBytes you are seriously missing out!
 Delicious food for cheap.
 And every recipe comes with the exact cost per serving!
 This stir fry can also be used for turkey or ground pork!